Backpacking Route in SouthEast Asia

-Backpacking in South East Asia is ever popular and it’s not hard to see why.
-It’s ridiculously cheap, is home to a unique and varied culture, has fantastic weather and scenery but with such a thriving backpacker scene, home comforts are never hard to find.
+Backpacking around South East Asia is ever popular and it’s not hard to see why.
+It’s ridiculously cheap, is home to unique and varied cultures, fantastic weather and scenery but with such a thriving backpacker scene, home comforts are never hard to find.
 Perhaps it has lost some of the mysticism it had back in the day when traveller numbers were still relatively small but there is still undeniably a certain magic about this part of the world.

 The route begins in the traveller hub of Bangkok before heading into mystical Northern Thailand and then crossing through lazy chilled out Laos.
 Next stop is Vietnam, a rapidly developing country with a fascinating history before looping back around into the crazy kingdom of Cambodia.
 Back in Thailand and returning to Bangkok for the trip to the beach paradise of Southern Thailand.
 After a few weeks of island hopping, the route takes in the length of Malaysia before finishing off in the exciting city state of Singapore.

 As for the city well it’s the sort of place that divides opinions.
-It’s certainly something of a backpacking Mecca centred round the famous Kao San Road (right), possibly the most international street in the world.
+It’s certainly something of a backpacking Mecca centred round the famous Khao San Road (below), possibly the most international street in the world.
 It is a huge place with many different districts and lots of sights to see.
-Then there’s the seedy side of Bangkok, which is almost unavoidable but like it or not is probably what the city is most famous for.
+Then there’s the seedy side of Bangkok, which is almost unavoidable and probably what the city is most famous for..

 Ayutthaya- Ancient city and former capital of Siam.
 Ayutthaya is effectively an island in the middle of three rivers.
 History buffs will love it and for everyone else it makes for a nice stop on the way to the North of Thailand.